bitfinexcom/dazaar/docs/whitepaper.md

 0   2  4   6
 ```

-To re-key a Hypercore like this, we simply generate a new key pair and re-sign
+To rekey a Hypercore, we simply generate a new key pair and re-sign
 the Merkle Tree root at `3`.
 In the worst case there will only ever be
 `log2(count(data))` Merkle Tree roots, making this operation efficient.
 We don't
 need to store any of these signatures on disk as they can simply be generated on
 demand when a peer requests a new signature for an updated Merkle tree.
 This
-means that a re-keyed Hypercore requires zero additional storage except that we
+means that a rekeyed Hypercore requires zero additional storage except that we
 need to persist the key pair used to generate the signature.

-Directly two re-keyed Hypercores cannot swarm with each other.
+Two rekeyed Hypercores cannot directly swarm with each other.

 ```
-# Non re-keyed replication:
+# Non rekeyed replication:
 # A is a hypercore and B and C are peers replicating

    A